 Hillsborough River State Park: A Bit of Florida Wilderness Just Outside of Tampa

 Hillsborough River State Park is one of Florida’s oldest parks with an opening date back in 1938.
-Over 7 miles of hiking trails and a 2 mile walking/biking loop around the park allow you to lose yourself in this beautiful setting.
-It’s such a beautiful place that you will forget you are anywhere near a city.
-So many peaceful views here of wetlands, forests, and wildlife.
-It’s the best park I have visited in the Tampa area thus far.
-Very quiet and away from all the congestion.
+Over 7 miles of hiking trails and a 2 mile walking/biking loop around the park allow you to lose yourself in this beautiful wilderness setting.
+The trails feel so remote (for Florida) that you will forget you are anywhere near a city.
+Really, there are so many peaceful views here of wetlands, forests, and wildlife.
+It’s one of the best parks I have visited in the Tampa area thus far.
+The setting is very quiet, a world’s away from the beach congestion.
 You can easily spend the whole day here exploring the various hikes.

-Hillsborough River State Park is the place to visit if you are looking for a weekend escape from the shopping/restaurant crowds.
+Hillsborough River State Park is the place to visit if you are looking for a weekend escape from the beach/shopping/restaurant/tourist crowds.

 Some of the habitats found within the park include: pine flatwoods, hardwood hammocks, floodplain swamps, grass ponds, and cypress swamps.
-The variety of landscapes gives you numerous opportunities for spotting various different types of wildlife.
+The diversity of plant life gives you numerous opportunities for spotting various types of wildlife.
 And of course, the views are wonderful.
-The trails here feel much more natural than other parks in the area, especially due to the serene river views.
+The trails here feel much more natural than other parks in the area, especially those featuring serene river views.

 River Rapids Trail – 1.2 miles